Capillary/ecom-api-document/source/includes/_location.md

 }
 ```

-Lets you update the operation timings of a store location.
+Updates the operation timings of a store location.

 ### Resource Information